 Repeat ROWS 2 – 5 until your swatch reaches your desired size.

-I usually stop when my swatch is between 4 – 6 inches tall, but you could keep going to create a simple scarf!
+For practice, I usually stop when my swatch is between 4 – 6 inches tall.
+If you’re feeling it, you could keep going to crochet an alpine stitch scarf!

 Frequently Asked Questions

-- How do I stop the alpine stitch from curling? – Your project will naturally flatten as it gets bigger, but if curling is still an issue when you’re done, blocking will help a lot!
+Your crochet project will naturally flatten as it gets bigger, but if curling is still an issue when you’re done, blocking will help a lot!
 If you have super tight tension, you might want to go a step further and use front-post treble crochets instead of front-post double crochets.

-- Can you crochet the alpine stitch in the round? – Yep!
+Yep!
 Ch any even number and join to the first ch with a sl st. ch 2, dc around.
-Follow the alpine stitch tutorial below.
-For an idea of what to expect, check out my Alpine Cowl.
+Follow the alpine stitch tutorial above.
+For an idea of what to expect when crocheting in the round, check out my Alpine Cowl.

-- Can you crochet the alpine stitch corner-to-corner? – Yes!
-Here’s a helpful video tutorial from Jolie Knots Crochet.
+Yes!
+Here’s a helpful c2c alpine stitch video tutorial from Jolie Knots Crochet.